IncompleteIntegers/IncompleteIntegers/README.md

 # IncompleteIntegers.com
 My website's crappy HTML
 Listen, I really have zero idea what I'm doing.
-I can barely use HTML, if that says anything.
+I can /sort of/ write HTMl, sometimes I can even do something which can vaguely be called css.

 !NOTE!
 As of now, I did not write ANY of the javascript currently on this site.
 (The reasoning behind this lying in the fact that I have zero clue how to write js)